Advice on SIC codes and your waste duty of care.

 Government’s statutory guidance on duty of care, the Code of Practice, is being updated to include recent changes in legislation and in best practice.
 You should look to this in the first instance.
 It applies in England and Wales.

-Look out for a Government consultation on the Code of Practice later in 2011 and use the opportunity to comment on it.
-The final version is available in both hard copy and electronic form.
-It will be formatted in such a way that obligations are described for every role (producer, carrier, broker, waste manager, and similar) in an easily downloaded form.
+Look out for a government consultation on the Code of Practice in 2014 and use the opportunity to comment on it.
+It is likely to be formatted in such a way that obligations are described for every role (producer, carrier, broker, waste manager, and similar) in a downloadable form.

-Also, discuss your obligations under the duty of care with your waste contractor and/or local authority.
+Discuss your obligations under the duty of care with your waste contractor and/or local authority.
+They should be able to give you more specific information for your waste.

-This is the Standard Industry Classification code for your industry.
+This is the Standard Industry Classification (SIC) code for your industry.

 For further information visit the Office for National Statistics website:

-For hazardous waste the requirement is to continue to use 2003 codes as at present.
-You need to use the correct 2003 SIC code in order to register as a hazardous waste producer.
-However we have recently issued a position statement stating that we will not generally pursue breaches of the requirement to use SIC (2003) codes on hazardous waste consignment notes.
+For hazardous waste you should continue to use 2003 codes.
+You need to use the correct 2003 SIC code to register as a hazardous waste producer.
+However we have issued a position statement stating that we will not generally pursue breaches of the requirement to use SIC (2003) codes on hazardous waste consignment notes:

-The requirement to include SIC codes in transfer notes for non-hazardous waste is new, and is required by the regulations.
+The requirement to include SIC codes in transfer notes for non-hazardous waste was a new requirement by the 2011 regulations.
 The 2007 codes are the most up to date versions.

 The United Kingdom Standard Industrial Classification of Economic Activities (SIC) is used to classify business establishments and other standard units by the type of economic activity in which they are engaged.
 It provides a framework for the collection, tabulation, presentation and analysis of data and its use promotes uniformity.
 In addition, it can be used for administrative purposes and by non-government bodies as a convenient way of classifying industrial activities into a common structure.